If you’ve been in public places the past few days, you may have already noticed the beginning of the zombie apocalypse.

 Business agility is the "distinct qualities that allow organizations to respond rapidly to changes in the internal and external environment without losing momentum or vision.”
 For those who practice business agility to lure customers in and create a great experience, it can lead to a sustained revenue growth.
 Getting people to your location is half the battle.
 What businesses do with the potential customers is the other half.

 #5 It will teach people responsible use of technologies.

-Sure, the game has bugs and is sending people to weird locations.
-It’s unfortunate that people would use this as an opportunity to commit robberies.
-This is all part of the evolutionary process for society.
 It’s up to every individual to use technologies to power social good.
 Wouldn’t it be amazing if we can replace global conflict with a friendly Pokémon Go battle?

 I’m a big fan of innovation and emerging technologies.
 I see the evolution of technologies as an evolution of thoughts combined with our ability to take action.
 My hope is that the global community sees it as an opportunity to do great things for humanity.

 The Pokémon Go effect is an idea whose time has come.
 It’s time for businesses to adapt.
 It’s time for us to think of technology in a new light.
 It’s time to get to my next Pokéstop.